gultekinbirol/stopwatch/planning/backlog.md

 ## Must-Haves

-> these are necessary for basic usability
+> Display the poster images on the homepage.
+Include search-input to filter the
+> images.

 ## Should-Haves

-> these will complete the user experience, but are not necessary
+> Display the message if the posters not found.

 ## Could-Haves

-> would be really cool ... if there's time
+> Add more posters.